Parvin16/sd_training/readme.md

 **LAB 1 - Intro to timing.libs**

 in gvim ../my../lib/sky/...lib , if saw lot of highlighted in red , just press in tht gvim tab , ':syn off' .

 Library name is sky130_fd_sc_hd__tt_025C_1v80.lib .
-In library name _tt_ - this mean it is typical library.
-Other two diff libraries are slow and fast. _025C_ this refers to temperature.
+In library name _tt_ - this mean it is typical process of library.
+Other two diff process of libraries are slow and fast. _025C_ this refers to temperature and _1v80_ refers to voltage.

+(number of inputs)'square = possible conditions.
+A = 1 = high ; A! = 0 = low.

 **LAB 2 - Hierarchical vs Flat Synthesis**